facb69/mail-sender-python/README.md

 # How you run it on command line

-Just make it executable and run like this ./python-mail.py (without parameters) or ./python.py "youremail" "yourpassword" "destionationmail"
+Just make it executable and run like this:

+1) Without parameters: <i> ./python-mail.py </i>
+2) With parameters: <i> ./python-mail.py "youremail" "yourpassword" "destionationmail" </i>

 # Warning!